Spotlight: Katy Krings, MPH – Public Health Program

 Katy discovered Public Health nursing after earning her undergraduate degree in nursing and completing a nursing rotation in Denver, Colorado.
 In researching career opportunities, she found that Alaska hires many new nursing graduates, giving them the opportunity to get real-life experience right away.
 So because of the plentiful opportunities there, she made the move to the remote community of Bethel, Alaska five and a half years ago, and she’s been a public health nurse there ever since.

 Practicing public health in Alaska

 Public health nursing in rural Alaska is widely varied.
 It can include anything from emergency preparedness and immunizations to family planning.
 Some of the more prevalent health topics that are commonly managed are tuberculosis case management, STI testing, and health education.

 Katy works in a health center 400 air miles from Anchorage that services 48 small Alaska Native villages.
 There is not a lot of tourism, and land/water access is limited, so Katy and her colleagues need to fly into the communities that they serve.
 Some villages can be connected by ice road in the winter and by boat in the summer, but most nurses travel by plane.

 Learning online vs. a traditional classroom setting – a richer experience

 In her experience, Katy has found that online and traditional experiences are remarkably similar.
 As a matter of fact, she feels that in-person classes really have no benefit over an online format – especially if the in-person class is held in a large, lecture-type classroom format.

-One benefit to being online is that the format engages people who wouldn’t typically participate in class.
-In an online classroom there’s no “back row.”
+One benefit of being online is that the format engages people who wouldn’t typically participate in class.
+In an online classroom, there’s no “back row.”
 Every student is required to communicate – and when a broader section of the student population shares opinions and ideas, it creates more diversity and makes for a richer classroom experience.

 Achieving balance for success